FreeRADIUS/freeradius-server/INSTALL.md

 We really can't emphasize that last sentence enough.
 Configuring a RADIUS server for complex local authentication isn't a trivial task.
-Your ONLY method for debugging it is to read the debug messages, where the server will tell you exactly what it's doing, and why.
+Your BEST and ONLY method for debugging it is to read the debug messages, where the server will tell you exactly what it's doing, and why.
 You should then compare its behaviour to what you intended, and edit the configuration files as appropriate.